Celts to the Creche: Day 6

-Cuthbert might say to us this 6th day of of Celts to the Creche, in the midst of this overwhelmingly busy and sometimes crazy Advent season, seek some solitude.
-Perhaps find a sacred place that can be your personal “Isle of Farne.”
+Cuthbert might say to us this 6th day of journeying with the Celts to the Creche, in the midst of this overwhelmingly busy and sometimes crazy Advent season, seek some solitude.
+Perhaps find a sacred place that can be your personal “Isle of Inner Farne.”
 Renew your spirit and remember why we are on a pilgrimage to the creche at Bethlehem.

 Prayer: O Spirit of the Living God, remind me to rest, to find some sacred quiet in Your presence.
 Amen.